Redwars22/andrewlang/core/README.md

 [Read the spec document here](https://leoandrew.notion.site/ANDREWLANG-SPECIFICATION-DOCUMENT-3f328b13af6c499d9624788449ad1de1?pvs=4)

 # Getting started
 Please run `node andrew.js input output` to transpile AndrewLang code to JavaScript.
 The first argument is the input file and the last one is the output file (the result of the transpilation to JS).
+AndrewLang files always end with the `.adw` extension.

 You can also run the interactive AndrewLang interpreter by running `node andrew.js` without any argument.